DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc U - Dreams of Dawn.md

 <p>And then—the frontline opens, and a new band of warriors marches forth.</p>
 <p>Diona, mounted upon a mighty elk, raises her stone spear in the air and bellows defiance.
 Beside and towering above them, the ethereal form of Chief Kavan, mounted upon a ghostly giant elk of his own, leads a train of whooping spirits marching forward.
 Bestial spirits—a giant bear, an enormous eagle, and ravenous wolf—raze the undead before them as Chief Diegia raises a rallying cry.
 Overhead, a sky-splitting shriek pierces the air—and the great shadow of the roc of Mount Ghakis plunges through the clouds.</p>
 <p><em>Flicker</em>.
 The Wizard of Wines returns—and the Martikovs are no longer alone.
 Gleaming shades, clad in shining mail, step forth from the shadows to rend the grotesque horde.
 The wereravens crow with gleeful defiance as two radiant spirits—the familiar forms of Vladimir Horngaard and Sir Godfrey Gwilym—fight side-by-side, leading the Order of the Silver Dragon to battle once more.</p>
 <p><em>Flicker</em>.
 The stone walls of Kezk—and a lone figure soaring high above the fray.
-With a note of purity and grace, the Abbot plunges from the sky, his wings shining with divine light.
+With a note of purity and grace, Ithuriel plunges from the sky, his wings shining with divine light.
 His radiant mace cleaves through the undead masses as, below, the Belviews rip and tear with ferocious tenacity.
 An undead direwolf roars and stumbles back as two massive wolves, their eyes alight with human intelligence, tackle it to the ground.</p>
 <p><em>Flicker</em>.
 Grim-faced figures, their blades burning with baneful fire, begin to turn back the lurching tide.
 Fiona Wachter stands above them, commanding their fury with deadly precision.
 Father Lucian stands beside her, a storm of swirling suns filling the air around them as the arrows of the dusk elves fall like a black cloud to meet their victims far below.</p>
 <p>You hear a child’s voice cut through the chaos—“The northern gate!
 It’s about to fall!"—and see Arabelle not far away, Luvash and Arrigal destroying any shadow that dares step too close.
 As her warning rings through the air, a pair of cloaked figures take to the skies—and Victor Vallakovich and Kasimir Velikov begin to rain fire down upon the monsters below.</p>
 <p><em>Flicker</em>.
 The villagers of Barovia fight fiercely from their barricades—and Dr. Rudolph van Richten shouts orders from the vanguard.
 As his blade cleaves an elegant dance, rusted nails and broken boards whirl through the air in an unseen wind, the spirit of Erasmus van Richten flickering through the streets.
 At the backlines, Father Donavich kneels before the wounded, his hands alight with golden life as Doru, fangs bared and claws outstretched, cuts down undead with fierce abandon.</p>